jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 2. In the quickstart HTML, add the Mapbox CSS and JS references to the header.
 3. Insert a map div
 4. Use JS to initialize the map
+   - set the style
+   - set the initial center
+   - set the initial zoom
+5. Add CSS to style the map div
-5. Optionally add zoom controls
+6. Optionally add zoom controls
-6. You do NOT need to add markers or popups
+7. You do NOT need to add markers or popups
 <br>

-### Step 7: Add your style to a map
+### Step 7: Upload your map to GitHub

-Upload your map to Github so it can be viewed live.
+Upload your map to GitHub so it can be viewed publicly.

 ### **_IV.
 Create a symbols map_**